saratona/KSQLDB/README.md

 The use case is a Kafka event streaming application for real-time edits to real Wikipedia pages.
 Wikimedia Foundation has introduced the EventStreams service that allows anyone to subscribe to recent changes to Wikimedia data: edits happening to real wiki pages (e.g. #en.wikipedia, #en.wiktionary) in real time.

+Follow the accompanying guided tutorial, broken down step-by-step, to learn how Kafka works with Connect, Schema Registry and Replicator.

-## The connectors
+## Kafka Connect

+image

+In the world of information storage and retrieval, some systems are not Kafka.
+Sometimes you would like the data in those other systems to get into Kafka topics, and sometimes you would like data in Kafka topics to get into those systems.
+As Apache Kafka's integration API, this is exactly what Kafka Connect does.
 Kafka Connect is an open source component of Apache Kafka® that simplifies loading and exporting data between Kafka and external systems.
 Using ksqlDB, you can run any Kafka Connect connector by embedding it in ksqlDB's servers: ksqlDB can double as a Connect server and will run a Distributed Mode cluster co-located on the ksqlDB server instance.

+## The connectors

-A Kafka source connector [Server Sent Events Source Connector](https://www.confluent.io/hub/cjmatta/kafka-connect-sse) (kafka-connect-sse) streams raw messages from Wkimedia data, a custom Kafka Connect transform [Kafka Connect JSON Schema Trasformations](https://www.confluent.io/hub/jcustenborder/kafka-connect-json-schema) (kafka-connect-json-schema) transforms these messages and then the messages are written to a Kafka cluster.
-This demo uses ksqlDB and a Kafka Streams application for data processing.
-Then a Kafka sink connector [ElasticSearch Sink Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-elasticsearch) (kafka-connect-elasticsearch) streams the data out of Kafka, and the data is materialized into Elasticsearch for analysis by Kibana.
-[Confluent Kafka Replicator](https://www.confluent.io/hub/confluentinc/kafka-connect-replicator) (kafka-connect-replicator) is also copying messages from a topic to another topic in the same cluster.
-All data is using Confluent Schema Registry and Avro.
+Wikimedia’s EventStreams publishes a continuous stream of real-time edits happening to real wiki pages.
+A Kafka source connector [Server Sent Events Source Connector](https://www.confluent.io/hub/cjmatta/kafka-connect-sse) (kafka_connect_sse) streams the server-sent events (SSE) from https://stream.wikimedia.org/v2/stream/recentchange, and a custom Connect transform [Kafka Connect JSON Schema Trasformations](https://www.confluent.io/hub/jcustenborder/kafka-connect-json-schema) (kafka-connect-json-schema) extracts the JSON from these messages and then are written to a Kafka cluster.
+This example uses ksqlDB and a Kafka Streams application for data processing.
+Then a Kafka sink connector [ElasticSearch Sink Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-elasticsearch) (kafka-connect-elasticsearch) streams the data out of Kafka and is materialized into Elasticsearch for analysis by Kibana.
+[Replicator](https://www.confluent.io/hub/confluentinc/kafka-connect-replicator) (kafka-connect-replicator) is also copying messages from a topic to another topic in the same cluster.
+All data is using Schema Registry and Avro.

 In the folder ./connectors you find the Connectors described above, downloaded from Confluent Hub.